High Country Solution Logo

 Initial Application CostHigherModerateLowerLower

-• Wall Structure: Closed cell adds rigidity.
-Confirm frame can accommodate foam expansion.
+• Wall structure: closed-cell foam adds rigidity, so confirm the frame can accommodate foam expansion

-• Climate Load: Average lows, humidity levels, and precipitation patterns inform material choice.
+• Climate load: average winter lows, humidity, and precipitation patterns should guide the material choice

 How long does spray foam last in a pole barn?

-Properly applied foam can last 30-50 years without losing performance.
+Properly applied foam can last 30 to 50 years without a meaningful drop in performance.

 Does it require maintenance?